For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Ask Mechanic is Mechanic's built-in AI assistant, available directly inside the app.
 It has access to Mechanic's full documentation and the Shopify Dev MCP (Shopify's GraphQL schema and API documentation), so it can answer platform questions, help you find tasks, explain how features work, and assist with task code.
 Look for the Ask Mechanic button in the app to get started — no setup or external tools needed.

-The [**MCP server**](https://learn.mechanic.dev/resources/mcp) and [**Agent Skills**](https://learn.mechanic.dev/resources/agent-skills) are designed to work together.
+The MCP server and Agent Skills are designed to work together.
 The MCP server gives your AI assistant access to Mechanic's task library and documentation at query time.
-Agent Skills install Mechanic's task-writing patterns directly into your AI's context, so it knows how to structure subscriptions, handle preview mode, use GraphQL, and produce complete importable task JSON.
+Agent Skills install Mechanic's task-writing and CLI workflow patterns directly into your AI's context, so it knows how to structure subscriptions, handle preview mode, use GraphQL, and use the CLI to preview, diff, and publish local task files.

-For the best results, use both: the MCP server for research and reference, and Agent Skills for writing code.
+For the best results, use all three where they fit: the MCP server for research and reference, Agent Skills for writing code, and the CLI for previewing, diffing, and publishing local task files.

 The Shopify Dev MCP Server is also worth adding — it gives your AI assistant direct access to Shopify's GraphQL schema and query validation.